 Lost in Space (1964 to 1968) followed the adventures of a space-age Swiss Family Robinson and notably used hook and loop on The Robot, an integral cast member and foil to the series’ villain.
 The Robot was actually a suit created to fit around an actor and held together with hook and loop.

-The original Star Trek (1966 to 1969) utilized hook and loop on some of the best known props in the franchise including the original communicator prop (as in the “beam me up Scotty” communicator) and for the original pistol phasers, carried by the Enterprise security team and attached to the actors’ costumes.
+The original Star Trek (1966 to 1969) utilized hook and loop on some of the most famous TV props in the franchise including the original communicator prop (as in the “beam me up Scotty” communicator) and for the original pistol phasers, carried by the Enterprise security team and attached to the actors’ costumes.

 TV cult classic Space 1999 (1975-1977) starred the husband-and-wife acting team of Martin Landau and Barbara Bain.
 The British sci-fi series, which aired in the U.S., followed a team of astronauts who toured the universe in space suits using hook and loop on the helmet rings around the base of the neck and on patches on the back of the costumes to accommodate the cast members’ backpacks.